felipefinhane/felipefinhane/README.md

 ### Hi there 👋

+## I'm a software developer.
+And in the future, I hope to complete this section "About me"
+- 🔭 I’m currently working on Yes Technology.
+- 🌱 I’m currently learning how a SRE person works.
 <!--
 **felipefinhane/felipefinhane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.